A Lantern for Jack, the Hallow!

 In the 1st chapter, I give reasons for why I wanted to know the difference between „Squash“ and „Pumpkin“

-Once, I didn’t know much about you, Jack-o, besides that everybody calls you „Pumpkin“.
+Once, I didn’t know much about you, Jack O’Lantern, besides that everybody calls you „Pumpkin“.
 I didn’t ask questions.

 But when I was writing an article about the beginning of human plantculture, I remembered a description of hoe-farming in a book which I have in my bookshelf since I was a student, George Catlin’s „Letters and Notes on the Manners, Customs, and Condition of the North American Indians“ from 1843.